tarunkaushik/getdata/README.md

 * subject_train: stores subject list or train read from file
 * test: dataset that contains all observations of test dataset
 * train: dataset that contains all observations of train dataset
-* data: final dataset that contains all the observations
+* data: final dataset that contains all the observations of select features
-* statistics: stores overall mean and standard deviation of every feature, as asked in question
+* mean_std_features_columns: Vector which contains the index of columns which are either mean or standard deviation of measurements
 * finaldatasetRows: number of rows in final dataset
 * finaldatasetCols: number of columns in final dataset
 * meanMatrix: temparary matrix in which mean of all features is stored during loop